kontent-ai/delivery-sdk-net/docs/Strong-Types-Explained-–-Model-Inheritance.md

 If you wish to operate on Brewers, Coffee and other specific products as objects of type `Product`, without the need to work with type-specific properties, this is the best way to go.

 Simply define a custom type `Product` with those common properties.
-And decorate them with `JsonProperty` attributes with their corresponding Kentico Kontent code names:
+And decorate them with `JsonProperty` attributes with their corresponding Kontent.ai code names:

 ```csharp
     public class Product